aidanhoppe/Baldurs-Gate-JaDarius-Campaign/README.md

-# Cloning Repository using GitHub Desktop
+# Using Github Desktop for Baldur's Gate 3 saves

-This guide will walk you through the steps to clone a repository to your computer using GitHub Desktop.
+This guide will walk you through the steps to sync a BG3 campaign between multiple players using GitHub Desktop.

 ## Steps